Reds vs. Brewers Player Props Betting Odds

-Sportsbooks have set player props for Christian Yelich, Jonathan India and others when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Friday at 5:10 PM ET.
+Player prop bet odds for Christian Yelich, Jonathan India and others are available when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!